 WHAT IS KAVA?

-Kava helps ease anxiety, stress and depression, as well as help to induce a restful sleep.
-It will “take the edge off”, promote sociabilty while helping to focus and concentrate.
+Fans say kava helps ease anxiety and stress, as well as help to induce a restful sleep.
+It “takes the edge off” and promotes sociability while helping to focus and concentrate.

 Kava began to make its way into the mainstream in the United States in the early 2000’s.

-- Kava is primarily used as an anti-depressant, stress reliever and muscle relaxant.
+- Kava is primarily used elevate mood, and relax muscles.

-- Kava can also treat migraine headaches and cramps.
+- Kava can also help dull pain that is associated with headaches and cramps.